State Rehabilitation Council Members

 Karen Addams

-Karen Addams is a Vice President at Parent to Parent of Georgia, where she has worked for over 13 years.
-She had previously worked for 6 years for Georgia State University as a Parent Educator for the Babies Can’t Wait program.
-Karen has a bachelor’s degree from Virginia Commonwealth University and has been supporting the disability community since the birth of her daughter over 30 years ago.
-She and her husband, Peter, live in Lilburn and are the parents of two daughters.
+Karen has been supporting the disability community since the birth of her daughter over 35 years ago.
+She holds a bachelor’s degree from Virginia Commonwealth University.
+Karen and her husband, Peter, live in Lilburn and are the parents of two daughters.

 Jerry Haywood